National Fair Learning Initative - Empowering families through Special Education, Advocacy, and Technology

 Our Vision

-A future where families, education systems, and policies are connected by innovative technology — ensuring every disabled student receives the support they deserve.
+A future where families of children with disabilities, educators, and advocates are connected by innovative special education technology—ensuring every student receives the support guaranteed under IDEA.

 who we serve

-Increased parental engagement and confidence in advocating for appropriate services
+• Increased parental engagement and confidence in advocating for appropriate special education services

-Improved educational outcomes through personalized, data-informed IEP recommendations
+• Improved educational outcomes through personalized, data-driven IEP recommendations

-Enhanced legal compliance and transparency in special education services
+• Enhanced legal compliance and transparency in special education programs

-A national, de-identified data resource to inform policy and best practices
+• A national, de-identified special education data resource to inform policy and best practices

 coming soon

-We provide tools, knowledge, and resources that help parents make informed decisions and effectively advocate for their children’s rights.
+We provide practical tools, expert knowledge, and valuable resources that help parents make informed decisions and confidently advocate for their children’s educational rights

-Through data analysis and partnerships with educators, disability organizations, and policy leaders, we advocate for better practices, greater transparency, and more inclusive educational systems nationwide.
+By analyzing data and partnering with educators, disability organizations, and policy leaders, we promote better practices, greater transparency, and more inclusive educational systems nationwide

 coming soon